The new Volvo S80, V70 and XC70: Exclusive sophistication on a new level

 The Active High Beam Control helps the driver use high beam more efficiently.
 It also offers automatic switching between high and low beam at the right moment.

 Inside, an all-new Ambient Light enhances driving at night.
 It illuminates key features such as cup holders, door releases, seat controls, and luggage and storage areas.
 Cars equipped with the automatic gearbox also feature a new gearshift knob with piano-black inlay.

-Cars equipped with a rain sensor can now also have an electrically heated windscreen for rapid de-icing on cold winter days.
+Cars equipped with a rain sensor can now also get an electrically heated windscreen for rapid de-icing on cold winter days.

 Heated steering wheel and paddle shifters

 To give drivers in cold climate extra comfort, three-spoke steering wheels can now be specified with electric heating.
-Cars with automatic transmission can have paddle shifters that give the driver the ability to shift gear manually with both hands on the wheel.
+Cars with automatic transmission can get paddle shifters that give the driver the opportunity to shift gear manually with both hands on the wheel.

 IntelliSafe systems supporting the driver